UniversalScientificTechnologies/LABDOS01/README.md

 LABDOS01 is therefore all-in-one solution for generic semiconductor based ionising radiation measurement.
 It should be used as universal testing device prior using an application specific design.

+## Where to get it?

+LABDOS01 is commercially available from [Universal Scientific Technologies s.r.o.](https://www.ust.cz/), write an email to sale@ust.cz or shop at [Tindie store](https://www.tindie.com/products/ust/labdos01-open-source-laboratory-dosimeter/).

 ## Parameters

  * Silicon PIN diode detector with 12.5 mm³ detection volume